skornweiss/covid_protocols_rtd/docs/index.rst

 2. **Noninvasive Ventilation and High Flow Nasal Cannula:**

    a.
-NIPPV and HFNC should NOT be used in most circumstances, or to
+NIPPV and HFNC should NOT be used in most circumstances, including
-      stave off intubation
+      to delay intubation

       i.
 For patients already on NIPPV/HFNC, transition to Venturi mask or non-rebreather mask if possible, ideally 45 minutes prior to